 "Young drivers can help keep insurance costs down by taking driver's education; completing an approved defensive driving course, such as Alive at 25; keeping their grades up; and keeping their driving record clean," according to a pamphlet distributed by the North Dakota Department of Transportation.

 Full-time college students from out of state do not need to obtain a North Dakota license or register their vehicles in the state.
 If you're a North Dakota resident and enroll in an out-of-state school, let your insurance company know if you're planning to drive in the other state for more than 30 days a year.

 Teen drivers account for only 5% of licensees but are driving when nearly 20% of all the state’s crashes occur.
 Because car crashes are seen as the number one cause of death for North Dakota teens, insurance rates for young drivers tend to be high.
-The table below looks at average costs for drivers aged 14-19.
+The table above looks at average costs for drivers aged 14-19.

 Insurance Rate Information for Military Drivers and Veterans

-If you're in the military assigned to North Dakota — which has more than 13,000 active, reserve, and civilian military personnel living in the state— to register a vehicle you must complete the DMV forms, and an out-of-state vehicle title bearing your name must be submitted with the application.
+If you're in the military assigned to North Dakota — which has more than 13,000 active, reserve and civilian military personnel living in the state— you must complete the DMV forms and an out-of-state vehicle title bearing your name must be submitted with the application in order to register a vehicle.
 Renewals can be completed online, but new registrations require a trip to your local North Dakota DMV.
 North Dakota also offers a variety of special license plates commemorating veterans.

-Age savings for North Dakota service members
+Average Rates for North Dakota service members

 Proof of Insurance in North Dakota